Catalonia's push for independence from Spain: What to know

 Spanish Deputy Prime Minister Soraya Saenz de Santamaria accused Puigdemont of putting the Catalan people “in the greatest level of uncertainty seen yet.”

-And Spanish Prime Minister Mariano Rajoy said the referendum was illegal and part of a strategy “to impose independence that few want and is good for nobody.”
+And Spanish Prime Minister Mariano Rajoy said the referendum was part of a strategy “to impose independence that few want and is good for nobody.”

 CATALONIA VOTERS PROTEST AGAINST VIOLENT POLICE TACTICS AFTER INDEPENDENCE VOTE